Leben (milk product): Yogurt variant

-Leben in parts of the Middle East is traditionally prepared by boiling milk, usually whole milk, then adding yogurt (or previously made, left over/store-bought leben), and then cooled overnight.
+Leben in parts of the Middle East is traditionally prepared by boiling milk, usually whole milk, then adding yogurt (or previously made, leftover/store-bought leben), and then cooled overnight.

 In Israel

 In the early 20th century, small dairies run by Ashkenazi Jews in what was then Ottoman Palestine began producing the yogurt variant in quantity.
 It was called leben, from the Arabic, meaning "white", cognate to the Hebrew "לָבָן" (lavan).
 Leben was of extremely high importance to Jews during the British Mandate years, and was considered a dietary staple.
-During the tzena (austerity) period that followed independence, leben qualified for the state rationing system and was issued as a basic staple dairy product.
+During the tzena (austerity) period that followed the 1948 Arab–Israeli War, leben qualified for the state rationing system and was issued as a basic staple dairy product.
 Due to its importance during tzena, leben became indelibly ingrained in Israeli culture.
-In the 1970s, strawberry and chocolate flavoured varieties of leben appeared on store shelves, but these have largely been supplanted by fruit-flavoured yogurts, and the only leben available is unflavoured.
+In the 1970s, strawberry and chocolate flavours of leben appeared on store shelves, but these have largely been supplanted by fruit-flavoured yogurts.